 عنوان مقاله [English]

-Heavy metals in dust particles play an important role in the contamination of agricultural soils.
-Heavy metals are one of the most dangerous pollutants in the environment due to their bioaccumulation power.
-That is, they are able to accumulate in the body system of living organisms and increase their concentration with greater exposure to pollutants.
-Heavy metals are generally referred to as a group of elements that having a specific greater than 6 g/cm3 gravity and greater than 50 g an atomic weight.
-The most important heavy metals that are important for environmental protection include cadmium, arsenic, cobalt, vanadium, zinc, mercury, iron, manganese, nickel, lead, chromium and copper which for non-biodegradability in nature and their long life span, they are important pollutants of the environment.
-Also pollution of agricultural lands with metals by chemical action such as sewage sludge, chemical fertilizers and industrial wastewater application, but deposition of dry and wet dust particles caused by the dust storm phenomenon is one of the most important sources of pollutants for wheat agronomic ecosystems to heavy metals.
-Pollutant of dust storm with heavy metals is considered a serious problem due to toxicity, degradability and cumulatively.
-Deposition of dust particles contaminated with heavy metals on crops land leads to combine with soil solution, and plants absorb the heavy metals, paving the main route of transfer of metals to the food chain.
-Deposition of dust particles with heavy metals in the soil of wheat agro ecosystems can endanger human health; then identification of heavy metals content in wheat fields is the first step in reducing the health risk that this research is trying to this goal.
+Heavy metals in dust particles play an important role in contamination of agricultural soils, being one of the most dangerous pollutants in the environment due to their bioaccumulation power.
+In other words, they are able to accumulate inside the bodies of living organisms and increase their concentration with greater exposure to pollutants.
+Heavy metals are generally referred to as a group of elements with a specific gravity, greater than 6 g/cm3, more than 50 g of atomic weight.
+The most important heavy metals, important for environmental protection, include cadmium, arsenic, cobalt, vanadium, zinc, mercury, iron, manganese, nickel, lead, chromium, and copper which owing to their non-biodegradability in the nature as well as long life span, are considered important pollutants in the environment.
+Moreover, pollution of agricultural lands with metals through chemical activities like sewage sludge, chemical fertilizers, and industrial wastewater along with the deposition of dry and wet dust particles from dust storm phenomenon can be seen as one of the most important sources of pollutants for wheat agronomic ecosystems to heavy metals.
+Pollution with heavy metals from dust storms is considered a serious problem due to toxicity, degradability, and cumulatively.
+Following the deposition of dust particles, contaminated with heavy metals on crop fields, the contaminants are combined with the soil solution.
+As the plants absorb the heavy metals in this way, they pave the road for them to get transferred to the food chain.
+As a result, deposition of dust particles with heavy metals in the soil of wheat agro ecosystems can endanger human health and the present research aims at identifying the heavy metals content in wheat fields, which is the first step to reduce this health risk.

-In this study, the dust storm in the 16 year period (2000-2015) related to stations of Larestan, Jahrom, Darab and Fasa was obtained from the Meteorological Organization and analyzed frequency of dust storm in the seasonal and annual scales.
-Next, the dust particle entry pathway to the study area in the May 12, 2018 was performed using by HYSPLIT model.
-Subsequently, soil samples were taken from wheat fields of Larestan, Fasa, Darab and Jahrom.
-Four wheat ecosystems were identified in each study area and soil sampling was performed from a depth of 1 cm at 400 cm2 area in each wheat ecosystem.
-The soil sampling was divided two stages before and after the dust storm.
-Sampling was done before the dust storm in the months of December and March and after the dust storm in May and June.
-Soil samples were transferred to the laboratory and concentrations of lead, cadmium, and nickel were measured by flame atomic absorption spectrometry.
+This study obtained the data concerning the dust storms in a 16-year period (2000-2015), belonging to Larestan, Jahrom, Darab, and Fasa Stations, from the Meteorological Organization.
+It then analyzed the frequency of dust storms on both a seasonal and an annual scale.
+Next, the dust particle entry pathway to the study area on May 12, 2018 was performed, using HYSPLIT model.
+This was followed by obtaining soil samples from wheat farms in Larestan, Fasa, Darab, and Jahrom.
+Four wheat ecosystems got identified in each study area and soil sampling was performed from a depth of 1 cm at an area of 400 cm2 in each ecosystem.
+The soil sampling was divided into two stages: before and after the dust storm.
+Pre-dust storm sampling took place in December and March, and post-dust storm one happened in May and June.
+Soil samples were transferred to the laboratory, where their concentration of lead, cadmium, and nickel was measured via flame atomic absorption spectrometry.
 Finally, the amounts of heavy metals in the soil samples were evaluated by the Igeo index.

-The maximum frequency of dust storms in the southern part of Fars province is in the warm months, especially in spring, with an average of 18 dust storms per season.
-The minimum of this environmental phenomenon is in the cold months, especially in the autumn, which occurs less than once in the season.
-Also among the stations in the study area, Fasa station has the maximum of annual dust storm with 42 occurrences.
-Next, Jahrom, Darab and Lar stations are in the next rank with 39, 25 and 19 storms per year respectively.
-The path of dust particles entering the study area on 12 May 2018 was tracked using by HYSPLIT model backward method and results represented that deployment of thermal low-pressure in the Persian Gulf has led to instable of atmosphere and the shamal winds moved through the deserts of Iraq and Saudi Arabia to the Persian Gulf and it has caused a massive dust particles to be transported to the southern provinces of Iran.
-Also results showed that concentrations of lead and cadmium in the soil of wheat agronomic ecosystems of Fars province increased under the influence of dust storms; but the concentration of nickel remained unchanged.
-The highest concentrations of heavy metals were in the Darab and Lar ecosystems and the lowest were in the Jahrom and Fasa.
-The mean comparison test showed a significant difference between the concentrations of heavy metals in agricultural ecosystems in south of Fars province before and after the dust storm at 0.05 and 0.01 levels and dust storm led to increase the heavy metals in the soil of wheat ecosystem.
-Also, the land pollution standard showed that in the agricultural wheat ecosystems of Darab, the concentration of all metals was higher than the global limit and was in the moderate to severe pollution category.
-In this study, the effect of desert dust on heavy metal concentrations in soil ecosystems was investigated and their concentrations were measured before and after the occurrence of dust and their differences were compared with statistical tests.
-It showed that the concentration of lead and cadmium in the soil of wheat agronomic ecosystems increased under the influence of dust storms and nickel concentration remained unchanged.
+The maximum frequency of dust storms in the southern part of Fars Province is due in warm months, especially in the spring, with an average of 18 dust storms per season.
+The minimum occurrence rate of this environmental phenomenon belongs to the cold months, especially in the autumn, which occurs less than once a season.
+In addition, among the stations in the study area, Fasa Station usually faces the maximum annual dust storms with 42 occurrences, with Jahrom, Darab, and Lar Stations in the next ranks with 39, 25, and 19 storms per year, respectively.
+The path of dust particles entering the study area on May 12, 2018 was tracked, using HYSPLIT Model in a backward method.
+The results showed that deployment of thermal low-pressure in the Persian Gulf had destabilized the atmosphere and Shamal winds moved through the deserts of Iraq and Saudi Arabia to the Persian Gulf, both contributing to the transportation of a massive amount of dust particles into the southern provinces of Iran.
+Moreover, the results showed that concentrations of lead and cadmium in the soil of wheat agronomic ecosystems of Fars Province increased under the influence of dust storms, whereas the concentration of nickel remained unchanged.
+The highest concentrations of heavy metals were in Darab and Lar ecosystems and the lowest in Jahrom and Fasa.
+The mean comparison test showed a significant difference between the concentrations of heavy metals in agricultural ecosystems in southern Fars province before and after the dust storm at 0.05 and 0.01 levels.
+Also, dust storms increased the heavy metals in the soil of wheat ecosystem.
+Furthermore, the land pollution standard showed that in the agricultural wheat ecosystems of Darab, the concentration of all metals was higher than the global limit, being in the moderate to severe pollution category.

-In addition to combustion sources, industries and factories, traffic and the use of fertilizers and municipal wastewater, desert dust particles are also a contributor to air pollution and an increase in heavy metal concentrations in agricultural soil that can affect health.
-Damage the environmental ecosystems and organisms, especially humans, which are most consumed by agricultural soils and plants.
-Deposition of dust particles caused by dust storms in wheat cultivated soils results in increased concentration of heavy metals in the soil and its uptake by the roots of plants and its transfer to the crop which endangers for human health.
-Because wheat is one of the most consumed foods in the human body and the transfer of toxic and heavy metals through soil, roots and plants causes to accumulate in wheat.
-Therefore, in order to achieve world-class quality and health products, solutions must be provided to reduce the concentration of heavy metals in consumer products.
-The results of this study can be made available to planners and agricultural and health expert.
+In addition to combustion sources, industries and factories, traffic, and the use of fertilizers and municipal wastewater, desert dust particles contribute to air pollution, too.
+Higher concentrations of heavy metals in agricultural soil can affect health and damage environmental ecosystems and organisms, especially humans, the chief consumers of these agricultural soil products.
+Deposition of dust particles, caused by dust storms in cultivated wheat soils, results in increased concentrations of heavy metals in the soil and its uptake by plant roots and movement to the crops put human health in jeopardy.
+Because wheat is one of the most consumed morsels in human diet and given that movement of toxic substances as well as heavy metals through soil, roots, and plants causes them to accumulate in wheat, in order to achieve world-class quality and health products, some solutions must be offered to reduce heavy metal concentrations in consumer products.
+Thus, this study’s results could and should be made available to not only planners but also agricultural and health experts.